monospice/laravel-redis-sentinel-drivers/README.md

 #### Register the Service Provider

+Laravel 5.5 brings [package discovery][laravel-package-discovery-docs]! *No
+additional registration required in Laravel 5.5+.*

-To use the drivers in Laravel, add the package's service provider to *config/app.php*:
+To use the drivers in Laravel 5.4 and below, add the package's service provider to *config/app.php*:

 ```php
 'providers' => [